 And for stress-free, hands-free enjoyment once you're in the water, you can control everything from the jet massage system to the temperature guage using voice-activated commands via Amazon Alexa and Google Assistant.

 All that, plus 140 air jets to relax you into a blissful state of unwind.
-So if the convenience of smart-tech is important to you, this could well be the best hot tub for you.
+So if the convenience of smart-tech is important to you, this could well be one of the best inflatable hot tubs for you.

 Where to buy hot tubs in-stock now

-Just like everything garden-related, this year the best hot tubs are selling out fast!
+This year the best inflatable hot tubs are selling out fast!